 THE PLACE OF NUCLEAR TEACHING AT SORBONNE UNIVERSITY

-UPMC is committed to taking up the new challenges faced by the nuclear industry (development of new reactors, dismantling, increased safety requirements) and contributes significantly to the education and training of a large number of Master’s students in its fields of excellence: resource management, safety and criticality, and chemical physics of certain stages of the nuclear cycle.
+The Sorbonne is committed to meeting the new challenges within the nuclear industry: development of new reactors, dismantling and increased safety requirements.
+It contributes to the training of a large number of master’s students in its preferred fields: resource management, safety and criticality, as well as chemical physics at certain stages of the nuclear cycle.

-of classes taught by professionals from the nuclear sector
+of courses taught by professionals from the nuclear sector